cea-hpc/modules/doc/source/module.rst

   time with :instopt:`--prefix` or :instopt:`--etcdir` options.
 The value of this option cannot be altered.

+ .. mconfig:: source_cache

+  Cache content of files evaluated in modulefile through :manpage:`source(n)` Tcl command.

+  Default value is ``0``.
+It can be changed at installation time with :instopt:`--enable-source-cache` option.
+The :envvar:`MODULES_SOURCE_CACHE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_SOURCE_CACHE` description for details.

+  .. only:: html

+     .. versionadded:: 5.4

  .. mconfig:: sticky_purge

   Error behavior when unloading sticky or super-sticky module during a module